AYUSHSURYAVANSHI/Moisture-Prediction-project/README.md

 # Soil Moisture Prediction Model

-Welcome to the **Soil Moisture Prediction** project by **Team Defiance**.
+Welcome to the **Soil Moisture Prediction** project by **Ayush Suryavanshi**.
 This project leverages a hybrid machine learning approach to predict soil moisture levels accurately using time series data.

 ## Deployment